rahalejr/rick/README.md

 # rick
-The Retrieval of Invariant Causal Knowledge Model of Actual Cause Judgment
+The Retrieval of Invariant Causal Knowledge Model